qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 ======================

-The |overlay| :guilabel:`QGIS Server` tab helps you configure settings of the data when published on a server.
+The |overlay| :guilabel:`QGIS Server` tab helps you configure settings of the data when published by :ref:`QGIS Server <QGIS-Server-manual>`.
 The configuration concerns:

 * :guilabel:`Description`: provides information to describe the data,